CoderOldSix/CoderOldSix.github.io/_posts/2022-06-28-Build-A-SelfBlog.md

-"Time after time have given me new courage to face life cheerfully, have been Kindness, *Beauty, and Truth.* "  ---Albert Einstein
+"Time after time have given me new courage to face life cheerfully, have been Kindness, *Beauty, and Truth.* "  ————Albert Einstein